 Austin the capital of Texas now has an estimated Jewish population of 14,000 residents, as well as 4,000 Jewish students attending Universiies and Colleges in the city.
 Since the 1990s Austin's Jewish population has grown by 400%, however, the orthodox community is not as large as Houston or Dallas, but is certainly growing.

 There are currently two Jewish day schools in Austin, Pre-K through middle school.
-Both schools accept children from all religious backgrounds; one is the Tamim Academy of Austin (orthodox).
+Both schools accept children from all religious backgrounds; one is the Austin Jewish Academy (pluralistic), and the other is Tamim Academy of Austin (orthodox).
 There are Orthodox, Conservative, and Reform houses of worship in Austin including Congregation Tiferet Israel - CTI, and Chabad of Greater Austin.

 Remember the Alamo?
 It's located in Austin, and it's also one of the most famous museums in Austin.
 Other notable museums are the Blanton Museum of Art, the Bullock Texas State History Museum, and more.
 For the kids there's Austin's, a park that includes rides, mini-golf, bumper boats, batting cages, go-carts, and more, The Lake Travis Waterloo Aventures park with water rids, or the Typhoon Texas Water Park, plus many other smaller adventure parks throughout the area.